Layout-Parser/layout-parser/README.md

 # Install the ocr components when necessary
 pip install layoutparser[ocr]
 ```
-if you are having dependency related issues with fvcore of detectron model , use below commands for installation
+Below are the alternate commands that could also be used for installation  in case of fvcore dependency related issues.

 ```bash